Total Hip Replacement

 Bloodless Total Hip Replacement Surgery

-Dr. Harwin is director of the Mount Sinai Beth Israel's Total Joint Replacement Bloodless Surgery Program.
-Because of his less invasive techniques and surgical skill, he performs 95% of all primary joint replacements without the need for blood transfusions.
-Therefore he operates many patients who are Jehovah's Witnesses.
+Because of Dr. Harwin's less invasive techniques and surgical skill, he performs 95% of all primary joint replacements without the need for blood transfusions, and operates on many Jehovah's Witnesses.

 New York's Trusted Choice for Hip Replacement